minoshim/qasMHD/1D/SERIAL/shock/README.md

 The diaphragm is instantaneously removed at *t=0*, and then fluids evolve to produce a variety of shocks, rarefaction waves, and discontinuities depending on the initial condition.

-Here, users can demonstrate five standard MHD shock tube problems adopted by Miyoshi and Kusano[^1], by editting the macro `NUM` in `global.hpp`:
+Here, users can demonstrate five standard MHD shock tube problems adopted by Miyoshi and Kusano[^1], by editting the macro `NUM` in `mhd1d_init_.cpp`:
 1. Dai & Woodward problem
 2. Brio & Wu problem
 3. Slow switch-off shock